LiveAQuietLife/obsidian-hold-course/README.md

 # Hold Course

-Always know where you're heading.
+Always know where you are.

 ---